-In this article, we’ll explain what BCAAs are as well as why they are so beneficial.
-We’ll also explain when you should take BCAAs and what makes some BCAA supplements better than others.
+In this article, we’ll explain what BCAAs are as well as why BCAAs are so beneficial.
+We’ll also explain when to take BCAAs and what makes some BCAA supplements better than others.

 BCAA stands for branched chain amino acids.
 BCAAs consist of three essential amino acids, namely Leucine, Isoleucine, and Valine.